TrendingTechnology/saga/readme.md

   - `f` (`float`), a 32-bit floating point number,
   - `d` (`double`), a 64-bit floating point number,
   - `m` (`decimal`), a 128-bit floating point number.
-- One of the following types rto eihw
+- An optional `j` modifier to indicate the literal is complex:
   - `n` (natural) to represent all natural numbers.
   - `i` (integer) to represent all integers,
   - `f` (fraction) to represent all rational numbers.